Side by side — My unscientific Lyft vs UBER comparison

 Lyft and it’s bigger brother UBER are both new economy companies and have leveraged technology to improve the taxi and shuttle business.
 In cities where they are popular, they provide a way for entrepreneurially minded people who have a vehicle, clean driving record and free time, to make a few dollars.
 For people with a smartphone needing transportation, it is a very efficient way to find a ride from point A to point B without a lot of preplanning.
 In about every instance, these services are extremely cost effective when compared to other options … but who is best?

 Let me preface … at this point in 2016 I’ll side with UBER for a couple reasons.
-First, their technology on the smartphone app seems a tiny bit more mature in giving consumers the information they need to arrange a ride … 140529_ff_nerdwallet_lyft_11but both are very good.
+First, their technology on the smartphone app seems a tiny bit more mature in giving consumers the information they need to arrange a ride … but both are very good.
 They also have a larger footprint, more drivers (downside is probably more riders) and after the initial promos and perks are over, UBER seems to have consistent pricing.

 For my unscientific example, I’ll use a recent and repeated ride.
 The ride is a back and forth airport trip that I’ve taken several times with both companies.
 Each time the price is different with both … and estimates, although reasonably actuate, leave something to be desired since all but once have been on the high side.
 Each time over the past year I’ve noticed the prices creeping up as the ride has been a little more expense even as gas prices have eased (this has been true with both companies).

 Where I fault Lyft in particular is in their marketing pitch … sending emails suggesting rates have gone down 5% in particular markets (I didn’t notice any savings).
 Then there was the necessity for me to contact customer service twice in response to an overly high bill.
 They credited but gave no answer to why there were surcharges added 3 times (could have just been a driver having the ability to add extra?)
-Nevertheless, it required my attention and focus on getting credits issued which to their credit they did without argument … AR-140429779but in the end, this particular repeated Lyft ride still cost me more than any other.
+Nevertheless, it required my attention and focus on getting credits issued which to their credit they did without argument … but in the end, this particular repeated Lyft ride still cost me more than any other.
 This could become an issue for the company over the long haul as it left a bad taste in my mouth.
 A few days later I repeated with a return of that same trip and used UBER and it was less expensive that the previous Lyft ride even with the two customer service credit adjustments.
 Hm?

 Speaking of surcharges, if you need a ride during peak or busy times, be prepared to pay significantly more than slower times when there are more drivers and fewer people needing rides.
 UBER shines as if you don’t want to be charged the premium and are not time pressed, they will text you "when rates return to normal."
 Very nice.